My shopping cart

 Remove the chicken from the oven and allow to rest for ten minutes.
 Toss the arugula with the dressing.
 Carve the chicken and plate.
 Or eat pretty much everything with your hands.
 Serve with sauce and fresh lemon.

-• You’ll probably have leftover potatoes.
-Here’s my variation on a classic Leue family recipe: Dice the potatoes, chop an onion finely, and cook together with 4-5 pieces of diced bacon in a healthy glug of olive oil (you can use the leftover oil from the recipe above) in a skillet over medium heat, until the bacon is tender-crisp.
-Spoon off any excess fat and reserve.
-Crack 4-5 eggs into the pan and cook, stirring well, removing to a bowl when they are just about cooked through.
+• You may have leftover potatoes.
+Here’s my variation on a classic Leue family recipe: Dice the potatoes, chop a small onion finely, and fry in a medium skillet along with 4-5 pieces of diced bacon and a healthy glug of olive oil (you can use the leftover oil from the recipe above).
+When the bacon is tender-crisp and the potatoes and onions are browned, spoon off any excess fat and reserve.
+Crack a few eggs into the pan and cook, stirring well, removing everything to a bowl when they are just about cooked through.
 Great with a bit of Espelette pepper or Calabrian chili oil.
-Great as-is or as a filling for flour tortillas.
-Try using any excess warm bacon fat and some lemon juice to make salad dressing.
+Serve as-is, or use as a filling for flour tortillas.
+Try using the leftover warm bacon fat and some lemon juice to make salad dressing.

 • If you prefer things a bit more saucy try this spin on Chicken Murphy: set the oven at 350°F and start your potatoes boiling.
 Fry some chopped Italian sausage in olive oil, just until browned, then add to a roasting pan.
 Cut up the chicken and dredge in flour, then pan fry until browned and add to the roasting pan.
 Sauté some vegetables (a mix of peppers, onions, and mushrooms is great), and add them as well along with the potatoes, chopped roughly.
 Make a sauce with vinegar (or even better, cherry peppers and their brine), white wine, OMG, and a bit of cornstarch or flour to thicken, adjust flavors to taste (you want a bit of sweetness to come through).
 Pour the sauce into the roasting pan, stir to coat everything, and bake for 45 minutes.
 Serve with an arugula salad.